 Mollie's right.
 The hardest part of parenting is regulating our own emotions.
-So what happens when your child does something that makes you want to scream, and a playpen won't work?
+In our last post, we talked about how to get angry less often.
+But what happens when your child does something that makes you want to scream, and a playpen won't work?
 What are your options?

 a.
 Scream and then feel remorseful later.

 b.
 Resist screaming by calming yourself down.